Share the Road Blindzone Workshops for Cyclists

 How you learn:

-- Workshop by qualified facilitators (no riding on the road)
+• Workshop by experienced facilitators (no riding on the road).

 "All went away with a better understanding of each other's problems, and therefore able to appreciate the need for sharing the road in a considerate way.
 There should be more of these."